 You can find jicama in the produce section of most well-stocked supermarkets and at specialty stores (especially Latin American markets).
 At some larger chains, you may even be able to find pre-chopped jicama that’s ready for easy snacking.

 How do you eat jicama?

 You can also add it to stir-fries (like you would any other vegetables), or bake it into jicama chips or jicama fries.
 It’s similar when cooked to water chestnuts, which are a familiar addition to Asian-style stir-fry recipes.
 This tuber has less than half the calories and carbs as potatoes, making it a smart swap if you’re watching your intake.

 How can you use jicama to make healthy meals?

 One of Navarro’s favorite ways is to turn it into fries or chips.
 For jicama fries: cut jicama into ¼” strips, toss with olive oil, sea salt, and pepper (plus any other spices you love like chili powder), bake at 400 degrees F for 1 hour, flipping after 30 minutes.
 It’s also possible to make air fryer jicama fries if you have this machine and want to use a technique that requires no oil.

 To make jicama chips, use the same technique, but use thinly sliced jicama and bake for 30 minutes, or until crisp.
 You may also be able to use an air fryer for this recipe if you have one.
 Just be sure you’re not overloading the tray with too much at once.

 Here are a few other tasty ideas for jicama recipes:

-Eat it like they do in Mexico or Central America: Give raw slices a squeeze of lemon or lime juice and sprinkle with chile powder for a crunchy, spicy snack.
+Prepare it more traditionally: Give raw slices a squeeze of lemon or lime juice and sprinkle with chile powder for a crunchy, spicy snack.

 Turn it into crudite: Slice jicama sticks on Sunday and eat them all week as a grab-n-go snack.
 Dunk them in guacamole instead of tortilla chips for a fraction of the calories (and more nutrients, too!)